spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 I've also covered how to fetch data from external sources on the client and server.

-I hope this post has helped you get started with SvelteKit.
+I hope this post has helped you get started understanding how to load data with SvelteKit.

 <!-- Links -->